ngs-docs/2021-august-remote-computing/_main.utf8.md

 * the script is a text file, so I can correct it if I get something wrong!
 * the script specifies the resources at the top, so I can edit those easily!
 * I can comment the script so I can understand it later.
-* I can use version control (see [Keeping Track of Your Files with Version Control]) to track changes to my sbatch scripts.
+* I can use version control to track changes to my sbatch scripts (see [Keeping Track of Your Files with Version Control])
 * I can run one (or a dozen) sbatch scripts at various priorities, and can be notified by e-mail when they're done.
 This lets me walk away from the computer :)

 ### A stock sbatch script that includes activating a conda environment